James Herrington, CFA, CAIA

 Private and Public Equity Investment Officer, West Virginia Investment Management Board

-James Herrington is currently the Private and Public Equity Investment Officer at the West Virginia Investment Management Board (WVIMB), the state’s $18 billion pension fund.
+James Herrington is the Private and Public Equity Investment Officer at the West Virginia Investment Management Board (WVIMB), the state’s pension fund.
 He is the Head of Public Equity, a position which involves manager selection and monitoring.
 And he is the Head of Private Equity, with direct responsibility for building the private equity portfolio, a new program when Mr. Herrington joined WVIMB in 2008.

 Go back to top